shreeyamane/shreeyamane/README.md

-- 👋 Hi, I’m @shreeyamane
+- 👋 Hi, I’m Shreeya Mane
 - 👾 Into AI and Machine Learning

 <!---